Franco-Senegalese director's reckoning with European colonialism wins Berlin's Golden Bear | Entertainment

 Franco-Senegalese director's reckoning with European colonialism wins Berlin's Golden Bear

-"Dahomey", French-Senegalese director Mati Diop's film about how returning 26 treasures to Benin, art looted by western powers in the 19th century, sparked a reckoning with colonialism's legacy, won the Berlin Film Festival's Golden Bear prize for best film.
-The film, named after the West African kingdom where the treasures were created before they were looted by a French colonel during his conquest of Dahomey in 1892, looks at the response to the return of some of them from Paris to Benin, of which Dahomey is now part.
+"Dahomey", French-Senegalese director Mati Diop's film about how returning 26 treasures to Benin, art looted by western powers in the 19th century, sparked a reckoning with colonialism's legacy, won the Berlin Film Festival's Golden Bear prize for best film on Saturday.
+The documentary, named after the West African kingdom where the artworks were created before they were looted by a French colonel during his conquest of Dahomey in 1892, looks at the response to the return of some of them from Paris to Benin, of which Dahomey is now part.

-"To rebuild we must first restore, and to restitute we must do justice," Diop said on accepting the award, highlighting the view of many activists that it is impossible to move beyond colonialism without fully acknowledging the scars it made.
-She, like many other prizewinners and jury members during a politically charged ceremony, called for a ceasefire in Gaza.
+"It's an opportunity to shine a light on a story that's too little known," the Paris-born filmmaker said of the prize.
+"A reality that France is doing everything to cover up, to define as something to be gotten rid of."
+Diop, whose film "Atlantics", a drama set in Dakar about migration and the ghosts of men lost at sea, won a Grand Prix at Cannes in 2019, said she had detected a hunger in audiences to engage with the colonial past and take responsibility for it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)